fracassetti-stf/DSSSDTest/Pictures/README.md

-# Pictures
+# Results
-This folder contains the results of this analysis.
+This folder contains the results (images) of this analysis.
 Note that each plot is saved both in `.pdf` and `.png`.